Seo Tips

 What are internal links?

 You can start using the internal link-building techniques discussed in this post today.
 When people talk about “content marketing,” they usually mean the type of content that you create for a website.
-But there’s another side to content marketing: the content that you use to market your business.
+But there’s another side to content marketing: the content you use to market your business.
 For example, if you’re a plumber, you might want to use plumbing-related content on your site to attract potential customers.

 Use Internal Links To Drive More Traffic To Your Site

 A study of over 20,000 pages by Google found that internal linking generates nearly double the traffic of external links.
-In addition, Google now rewards websites with lots of internal links to provide more information.
+In addition, Google now rewards websites with many internal links to provide more information.
 So, internal linking is an easy way to increase your website’s authority and boost your rankings.

 Create Internal Links To Make Your Site More Accessible